thisfrontenddev/disney-app/README.md

 - Prevent having the same random character for both showcases
 - Extract most of the async logic in dedicated hooks
 - Remove `react-query` devtools for production
+- Stop polling for new random characters when the window focus is gone with a resumable interval system
+- Create a type-safe environment variable system (t3-env, zod...)